One of the quotes that have actually changed the way I see the world is the following:

 My best strategy to achieve this is to leave any subject I want to overlearn for the end of my studying session.
 That way I don’t have to actually optimize to avoid interference.
 I also combine overlearning with spaced repetition, by increasing the length of sessions.
 That way I take advantage of both the consolidation coming from spaced repetition, along with the lock-in coming from overlearning.

 Overlearning is a great technique when you want to lock in your expertise on a skill, and/or to increase the mental effort necessary to perform it.
 Nevertheless, overlearning is a difficult concept in metalearning, and no one knows exactly to which level should it be utilized for optimal performance.
 If you are new to metalearning, I suggest starting with the more fundamental concepts first, which you can find in my FREE cheatsheet below.
-If you want to use overlearning, and you have any questions, let me know in the comments, or contact me directly at email@example.com!
+If you want to use overlearning, and you have any questions, post on the Facebook group, or contact me directly at firstname.lastname@example.org!